 Of course, everyone has "off" days.
 If you need a couple passes (because you feel ill, or for whatever reason), quietly and politely let me know, and you can sit in the back and watch (about two classes at the most.)
+If you are very ill or having some other serious issue, please do not risk your health!!!
+Withdrawing from the class, being ok with a lower grade, or taking the class at a later date and making up the grade are all options!

 Allowing a pass is completely up to me.
 (Obviously, if someone is rude, or just stops participating without politely explaining why, or demands a pass, I will ask you to leave the classroom and you will be marked absent.
 Remember 3 absences = B, 4 absences = C and so forth.)
+Make every possible effort to speak to me before class starts or during warm-ups.
+(I cannot help if I do not know what's happening!)